linuxbox-cz/pgdist/README.md

 ### Requires [▲](#content)

+#### Add require to project:

-If your project has dependency on some other project, you can add a require on other project:
+If your project has dependency on some other project, you can add a require on other project.

 ```
 pgdist require-add My_Other_Project https://url_or_ssh_to_your_other_project branch_name